-The first person elected President of the United States from the Republican Party was Abraham Lincoln in the election of 1860.
+The first person elected president of the United States from the Republican Party was Abraham Lincoln in the election of 1860.
 Many white Southerners believed that Lincoln was an abolitionist and that he intended to end slavery as soon as he took office.
-Lincoln endorsed the official Republican philosophy that opposed slavery, but he, like the majority of other Republicans, firmly believed that the federal government could not end slavery where it already existed.
-The federal government could exclude slavery from any new states or territories.
+Lincoln endorsed the official Republican philosophy that opposed slavery, but he, like the majority of other Republicans, firmly believed that the federal government could not end slavery where it already existed, but could exclude slavery from any new states or territories.
 Many white Southerners did not believe Lincoln and his fellow Republicans, and seven Southern states seceded from the Union, quickly followed by four additional ones.
 The Southern states leaving the Union resulted in the American Civil War.

 The North triumphed in the Civil War, and the Republican Party emerged as the dominant political force in the United States for the next fifty years.
 Between 1860 and 1912, Republicans won every presidential election except for two.
 Northerners overwhelmingly supported the Republican Party.
 In the South, a majority of African Americans supported the Republican Party, while only a small percentage of whites did so.
-Most white Southerners objected to the Thirteenth, Fourteenth, and Fifteenth Amendments to the United States Constitution, which granted African Americans their freedom, equal protection under the law, and the right to vote to African American men.
+Most white Southerners objected to the Thirteenth, Fourteenth, and Fifteenth Amendments to the United States Constitution, which granted African Americans their freedom, equal protection under the law, and the right to vote to African-American men.
 Republicans were the ones to amend the Constitution.
 As a result of this, most white Southerners joined the Democratic Party.
-They could not support the Republican Party, since it was the Republicans who had ended slavery and had led the Union to victory over the Confederacy in the Civil War.
+They could not support the Republican Party, since in their view, it was the Republicans who had ended slavery and whose supporters had led the Union to victory over the Confederacy in the Civil War.